 - Data entry clerk

-The U.S. Bureau of Labor Statistics (BLS) predicts that the employment of secretaries and administrative assistants will increase by 12% from 2012 to 2022, which is close to the average for all occupations.
-In May of 2013, the BLS estimated the average annual salary of these administrative professionals to be $34,000.
+The U.S. Bureau of Labor Statistics (BLS) predicts that the employment of secretaries and administrative assistants will increase by 3% from 2014 to 2024, which is slower than average for all occupations.
+In May of 2015, the BLS estimated the average annual salary of these administrative professionals to be $35,200.

 Continuing Education Information